OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 As a recent technology, containers have emerged as a tool that can help your business become more agile in your software development lifecycle.
 Containers have many benefits that can give you a competitive advantage compared with more traditional software delivery methods.

-In this post, I explain what containers are, share the key benefits of containers for software development, how Octopus Deploy supports containers, and why you might consider adding them to your DevOps processes.
+In this post, I explain what containers are, share the key benefits of containers for software development, and discuss why you might consider adding them to your DevOps processes.

 ## What is containerization?